 And that brings us up to the following point.
 I received some good help on some occasions.
 However, often the answers given by the support staff were just a rephrase of our own actual questions.

 For example, I was looking for the best settings for Varnish Caching on a multisite with subdomains.
-After a long conversation, I had to refer the support staff to their own knowledge base where this is explained.
+A

 This is not an isolated case.
 I found often the answers from support staff were not very elaborate.
 Sometimes, I was even able to solve the matter ourselves during the conversation.